 Later on at the Planetarium, Peter sees Harry drowning his sorrows and anger with alcohol before John Jameson makes his presence known to the crowd.
 Not only that, but he announces that he’s recently been engaged as his fiancé turns out to be Mary Jane herself, much to Peter’s surprise.
 Afterwards (and within this minor scene rearrangement from the film), Parker is out on the balcony before he’s met upon by Watson.
 She says that while she did try to tell him about this, she explains that she ultimately got engaged to John since he’s been far-more reliable to her compared to Peter.
 Shortly after her fiancé joins her, Parker tries to tell her the truth, but he’s still unable to do so as he simply says that he’s happy for her before he takes his leave.
 As Spider-Man, he goes out for some web-swinging in order to clear his head.
 Suddenly, he unable to shoot a strand out and ends up crashing onto a building.
 He considers another attempt at his webs, but he ultimately decides to take the elevator down to the ground.
 This is in stark contrast to the film where after he crashlands into an alley, he discovers that not only is he unable to shoot webs, but he can’t even stick to the side of buildings as well.

 Later, Peter is back in his apartment contemplating why his powers are on the fritz.
 Ultimately, he decides to go get a check-up at his school’s Student Health Services center.
 Following an examination, the doctor says that he’s physically healthy, but that he’s possibly having some psychological worries.
 From there, Parker talks about a “dream” that a “friend” of his has where he’s trying to climb a wall, but he ends up falling.
 The doctor then suggests that the “friend” should do some soul-searching in order to find out why he’s climbing.
 As such, Peter takes the advice and thinks back to the last time he ever saw Uncle Ben alive.
 In his mind though, this plays out differently as Ben tells him to have the courage and embrace his heroic responsibility.
 However, Peter says that this is becoming too much for him to deal with.
-As such, he decides not to be Spider-Man anymore.
+As such, he decides to not be Spider-Man anymore.
 Back in reality, he decides to make that choice permanent as he places his costume in the trash and walks away from it.

 With his superhero life behind him, he’s then able to concentrate on his personal life, consisting of getting to his classes on time and improving his grades to finally seeing Mary Jane perform on stage.
 From there, we continue to omit a few moments from the comic, such as harrowing scenes that try to tempt him back to his crime-fighting ways (which originally began with the personal life resurgence montage) and even the moment after her show where Watson deflects Peter’s attempt to give him another chance since he’s making changes to his life.
 We then have a moment of scene rearrangement as Peter and May visit Ben’s grave.
 At that moment (and instead of doing so back at her house like in the movie), he decides to tell her that he deserves some blame for Ben’s murder.
 He says that he had an argument with his uncle just as he was dropped off.
 Not only that, but he intentionally let a robber go by him, resulting in the guy killing Ben and stealing the car.
 With the shock of this revelation upon her, May takes her leave to process it all.
 Meanwhile at the Daily Bugle, Jonah is having a phone conversation with Robbie as he explains that a homeless guy has discovered Spider-Man’s costume in the trash and handed it over to him for a skin-flint deal.

 Over at his penthouse, Harry is furious about Spidey’s retirement, since he wanted to enact his vengeance upon him.
 Suddenly, he hears some growing thumps from the balcony and heads out to investigate.
 He’s then approached by Doctor Octopus who’s almost ready to retry his dangerous experiment, but is in need of one final element in order to proceed with it: Tritium.
-As Otto uses his cybernetic arms to grab Osborn and hold him off the side, Harry manages to get back solid ground by making a deal with him.
+As Otto uses his cybernetic arms to grab Osborn and hold him off the side, Harry manages to get back onto solid ground by making a deal with him.
 He tells Octavius that he’ll hand his piece over if he brings Spider-Man back to him.
 When Doc Ock asks how they can find him, Harry tells him to go to Peter since he regularly takes his pictures.
 After the adaptation then skips over the scenes where Peter rescues a young girl from a burning building only to learn that someone else lost their life within the blaze, followed by him eating some chocolate cake with Ursula before she gives him a message from his aunt, we then cut to the next day as May decides to forego the mortgage payment and just downsize to an affordable apartment.
 Peter then asks her about what he said last time, but she assures him that it’s all “water under the bridge” and that she’s proud that he told her the truth.
 She then points out that a familiar neighborhood kid named Henry Jackson (who’s black here, but white is the movie) is helping her pack up.
 When she mentions that the young boy wants to be Spider-Man when he grows up, she tells Peter that people need a hero in order to help them stay honest, hopeful and strong.
 Inspired by her speech, Peter feels reinvigorated and tries to jump between buildings.
 However, his powers haven’t returned yet.